 Performance: The bar chart and table that follow illustrate annual Fund returns for periods ended December 31.
-This information is intended to give you some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and how the Fund's average annual returns over time compare with those of an index reflecting a broad measure of market performance and an index of funds with similar investment objectives.
+This information is intended to give you some indication of the risks of investing in the Fund by showing changes in the Fund's performance from year to year and how the Fund's average annual returns over time compare with those of a broad-based securities market index and an index of funds with similar investment objectives.
 The Fund's past performance (before and after taxes) is not necessarily an indication of how the Fund will perform in the future.
 Updated performance information is available on the Fund's website at www.lkcmfunds.com or by calling the Fund toll-free at 1-800-688-LKCM.